 Test and learn is an important tactic to use when it comes to ascertaining what profit maximisation strategy will work best for your business.
 And your American Express® Business Gold Card gives you the flexibility you need when it comes to your payments schedule.
 Our payment period of up to 54 days¹ means you can invest in higher quality materials or time saving tools when you spot opportunities, giving you more time to see the return on your investment before paying out.
 Plus, you can make business expenses work harder by earning 1 Membership Rewards® point for every £1 spent² – points you can redeem as statement credit to offset your expenses.

-- The maximum payment period on purchases is 54 calendar days on Gold & Platinum Business Charge Cards and 42 calendar days on the Basic Business Charge Card, it is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
-The American Express Business Gold Card has an annual fee of £175 (£0 in first year).
+- The maximum payment period on purchases is up to 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.

 - Membership Rewards points are earned on every full £1 spent and charged, per transaction.
 Terms and conditions apply.